Get the agreement

 How the Multiple works

-Model explorer · the Multiplemonth 60
+Model explorer · the Multiple (Fixed Pool)month 60

 The Multiple, by month since investment